webNeat/focus/article/README.md

 # Setting up the project

 What I am trying to build here is a desktop application, but I want to use web technologies (at least for the UI).
-The popular tool to the that is [Electron](https://www.electronjs.org), but I started recently learning Rust and [Tauri](https://tauri.studio/) seems like a good tool to try.
-So I will using it with React for the frontend and Tailwind for styling.
+The popular tool to do that is [Electron](https://www.electronjs.org), but I started recently learning Rust and [Tauri](https://tauri.studio/) seems like a good tool to try.
+So I will be using it with React for the frontend and Tailwind for styling.

 I followed the instructions on [Tauri's prerequisites page](https://tauri.studio/v1/guides/getting-started/prerequisites) to setup Rust and Node on my system, then I run `yarn create tauri-app` to create the project.
 I named the project `focus` and chose the `create-vite` receipe for the UI and agreed to install `@tauri-apps/api`.
 Then chose the `react-ts` template of `create-vite`: